 Prosecco’s bubbles are lighter and less long-lasting because the wine ages in large tanks with less pressure.
 However, in fine bottles, Prosecco still offers fantastic aromas of tropical fruits, banana cream, hazelnut, vanilla, and honeycomb.

 The first thing to understand about Prosecco is that it’s made using a different production method than Champagne.

-The ‘Méthode Champenoise‘ is used for making Champagne, which involves a secondary fermentation in the bottle.
+The ‘Méthode Champenoise‘ makes Champagne, which involves a secondary fermentation in the bottle.
 On the other hand, Prosecco uses the Charmat method, which involves a second fermentation in a large tank.
-The wine is then bottled by a special bottling line in a pressurised environment in a pressurized environment to maintain the carbonation levels.
+The wine is then bottled by a special bottling line in a pressurized environment in a pressurized environment to maintain the carbonation levels.

-The Charmat method is a less time-consuming and less expensive process than the traditional method used for Champagne.
-In fact, the entire process of making Prosecco can take as little as two months, compared to the years it takes to make Champagne.
+The Charmat method is less time-consuming and expensive than the traditional method used for Champagne.
+Making Prosecco can take as little as two months compared to the years it takes to make Champagne.

 Champagne-making involves the ‘Méthode Champenoise,’ now exclusively used for Champagne.
 It requires a traditional method where wine sparkles in the bottle.
 The fermentation process includes two stages: first, blending grape varieties, then mixing still wine, sugar, and yeast to create bubbles.

 Regarding taste, Champagne is known for its complex flavor profile and subtle notes of green apple, white cherry, and toast.
 Prosecco, on the other hand, is known for its light and fruity taste, with flavors of pear, honeydew melon, and citrus fruits.
 While both wines are bubbly and bottled under pressure, each tastes distinctly different.